10 Things Your Relationship Needs to Thrive

-- Emotional support, validation, and compliments.
-If you don’t feel that you partner likes and respects you, there will not be a strong connection.
+5. Emotional support, validation, and compliments.
+If you don’t feel that your partner likes and respects you, there will not be a strong connection.
 You have to lift each other up and let each other know the depth of your caring.

-- A mutual desire to step outside the box.
-The tried-and-true is good, but the never- attempted-before may be better.
+9. A mutual desire to step outside the box.
+The tried-and-true is good, but the never-attempted-before may be better.
 Couples who share new experiences together develop a stronger bond.

-Just as we need to breathe to survive, your love needs a breath of fresh air to flourish.
+Just as you need to breathe to survive, your love needs a breath of fresh air to flourish.
 Giving your relationship what it needs to thrive is a truly loving gesture.